Helping millions of people navigate the world of technology.

-You can start by removing your laptop’s battery and installing it again.
-While you’re at it, clean the connecting points and the battery compartment with a dry cloth.
-The idea is to rule out any connection issues caused by an unintentional fall or loose contact.
+You can start by removing your laptop’s battery if possible and installing it again.
+While you’re at it, clean the contact points and the battery compartment with a dry cloth.

-If reconnecting the battery doesn’t work, you can try performing a power cycle.
-This will help discharge residual power from the laptop’s capacitor and reset all the temporary configurations.
-As a result, Windows will have to do a complete scan of the system, including the battery.
+Another thing you should do is perform a power cycle.
+Doing so will discharge residual power from the laptop’s capacitor and reset all the temporary configurations.

 Step 1: Power off your laptop and unplug all the external devices.